 Our family cannot eat pie without copious scoops of vanilla ice cream, at least enough to make a cool, creamy swimming pool of sauce for the apples.

 So, what are you waiting for?
 This is the best pie ever!
-You can make it in your own oh, so humble kitchen.
-You can enjoy the scented smells wafting through the house.
-And then call everyone home.
+You can make it in your own oh-so-humble kitchen.
+You can enjoy the scented smells wafting through the house and then call everyone home for a slice.
 It's definitely slab apple pie time!

 Penny Lulich (author) from Indiana on October 30, 2017:

 Super!
 And if you don't have the Chinese Black Sugar, you can use regular dark brown Sugar.
 I hope it turned out well.
 Please let me know.
 Love you for trying it!

 Mary Norton from Ontario, Canada on October 30, 2017:

 We are leaving tomorrow and I still have pie pastry dough and some apples.
 This would be really great to do for supper tonight.
 Thanks.